 Save on International Phone Charges

-Here you can explore the cost of studying abroad and living in Germany in more detail -- from food to apartments, and more!
+Additional Reading: Explore the cost of studying abroad and living in Germany in more detail -- from food to apartments, and more!

-And remember -- the best part of your time in Germany won’t be the things you buy, but the people you’re with, the memories you’ll make, and the stories you’ll bring home.
+Remember -- the best part of your time in Germany won’t be the things you buy, but the people you’re with, the memories you’ll make, and the stories you’ll bring home.